 To give you some context, Air Canada was going to cut ties with Aeroplan (owned by Aimia at the time) to start their own loyalty program.
 Shortly after the announcement to split, another announcement was made where Air Canada would be purchasing Aeroplan.
 This was likely done since it would be cheaper to acquire the property as opposed to starting from the bottom.

 With the loyalty program back in house, Air Canada was able to redesign things to their liking.
 Now that we’ve had time to analyze the changes, we’ve come up with a list of the pros and cons of the new Aeroplan.
+You can also check out our list of the best Canadian Aeroplan credit cards here.

 Pro – The average traveller has been rewarded